-Just beyond the house and lock Heritage Boat 112B – Terrapin is on display.
+Just beyond the house and lock Bye-Trader Boat 112B – Terrapin is on display.
+Terrapin also served time on the Royal Canal as Horse Boat 21.
 Click on the link below the image for more info on her.

 We are now on our final approach to Tullamore, coming off the tarmac path to join a ordinary footpath between the canal and the road.
 Across the canal we see Bury Bridge and the entrance to Tullamore Harbour off the Main Line.

 At last I reach Kilbeggan Road Bridge where I stop my watch for today.
 This will be where I start for the last run to Shannon Harbour which I’ll hopefully do in the near future, I just need to find someone willing to pick me up from the Shannon.

 After I finished I had two options before me, run for a soon departing train back to Dublin… or get a curry chips and wait for a later train.
 I went for the chips!

 To be continued…